-356. Yes, it is the property owner's land, and they should be able to do with it as they see fit.
-Is a great opportunity to get common to have things perfect and farms aren't the place for that). additional money for the property owner and expose the public to the beautiful farmlands of Skagit County.
-361. Yes.
-It impacts the farming schedule in a negative way.
-If a farmer needs to spread fertilizer, they should not be working 357.
+- 356. Yes, it is the property owner's land, and they should be able to do with it as they see fit.
+Is a great opportunity to get additional money for the property owner and expose the public to the beautiful farmlands of Skagit County. - 357.
 Yes, it was zoned this way for a reason.
 Keep it that way.
 Weddings bring traffic, trespassers, and litter.
-Nothing good comes if it. it around a neighboring venue.
-It is the primary role of this valley.
-Furthermore, sound impacts of wedding music on Friday and Saturday nights all summer are not wanted.
-The 358.
-Yes, leave as is. sound travels so far across the flats it's unreal.
-We have a 359.
+Nothing good comes if it. - 358.
+Yes, leave as is. - 359.
 Yes, the wedding industry is huge and there is a lot of money in it.
-We could lose valuable farmland and valuable farms from outsiders coming in and purchasing ground to put up wedding venues. real issue with this- we had an ongoing issue of sound travel from produce lane that could be heard all the way to Bradshaw and down to Avon Allen and beavermarsh by the way it Carries across the flats.
-360. Yes.
+We could lose valuable farmland and valuable farms from outsiders coming in and purchasing ground to put up wedding venues. - 360.
+Yes.
 Agriculture should be the main focus.
-One cannot do ag 362.
-Yes. don't want more traffic and people in the county. and weddings.
+One cannot do ag and weddings.
 They are different from each other.
-It would draw attention from food production to humoring brides 363.
-Yes, these events have nothing to do with agriculture.
-Only a "nature setting" is desired; this can be had in different ways. (who can rarely be humored on their wedding day).
+It would draw attention from food production to humoring brides (who can rarely be humored on their wedding day).
 Having said that, I was not a perfectionist bride, but it is all too